Endodontist vs. General Dentist – Who should perform your tooth’s root canal work?

 - The study found a similar success rate for work completed by both specialists and general dentists (94% at 3.5 years).

-Also mining an insurance company database, this study monitored the outcome of almost one-half million root canal cases, broken into groups of 1, 5 and 10-years following the completion of their work.
+Also extracting data from an insurance company database, this study monitored the outcome of almost one-half million root canal cases, broken into groups of 1, 5 and 10-years following the completion of their work.

 - Molars – At 5 years, molars treated by specialists had a 2% higher survival rate.
 At 10 years this difference expanded to 5% (84% vs. 89%).